Skip to footer content

 COMPARE TO OTHER COMPONENTS

-This comparison examines how to use Tesseract OCR and IronOCR to perform PDF-to-text conversion in C#, providing source code examples and practical guidance on choosing the right OCR library for your solution.
+This comparison examines how to use Tesseract OCR and IronOCR to perform PDF-to-text conversion in C#, providing source code examples and practical guidance on choosing the right OCR library for production systems.
+This helps developers understand the architectural implications of each approach when building production OCR systems.

 How Do These OCR Solutions Compare for PDF/Scanned PDF Processing?

-Before diving into implementation details, here's a side-by-side comparison of key capabilities for text recognition from scanned PDF files:
+Before exploring implementation details, here's a side-by-side comparison of key capabilities for text recognition from scanned PDF files:

 How Does Tesseract Handle PDF Files and Extract Text?

 The Tesseract OCR engine does not natively support PDF document input.
-According to the official Tesseract documentation, developers must first convert PDF pages to an input image format like PNG or JPEG before they can perform OCR.
+According to the official Tesseract documentation, developers must first convert PDF pages to an input image format like PNG or JPEG before performing OCR.
 This process requires additional libraries like Ghostscript, Docotic.Pdf, or similar tools to render each page.
+The conversion workflow adds complexity to production systems.

 Here's a simplified example of the typical Tesseract workflow for extracting text from a PDF in C#: